Naval Academy Sailing Squadron – Annapolis, MD

 Sailed Next in 2019

-About the Championships
+About the Championship

 Lloyd Phoenix graduated from the United States Naval Academy, class of 1861.
 He served in the Civil War and witnessed the battle between the Monitor and the Virginia in 1865.
 After resigning and going into business he became a yachting enthusiast and Rear Commodore of the New York Yacht Club.
 In his most famous yacht, the 171 ft. schooner, Intrepid, he won the Club’s 1909 “The Cruise” Trophy which was discovered in 1960 in a storage locker by Shirley Engle, wife of Capt.
 Aubrey D. Engle, CO of the Naval Station.
 Capt.
 Aubrey arranged for the Naval Academy Sailing Squadron to put up the trophy in honor of Lloyd Phoenix as a means of improving relations with the civilian yachting community by bringing sailors from Chesapeake Bay yacht clubs to compete with a midshipmen team in the Luders yawls.
 When the USYRU Offshore Council sanctioned a national championship for offshore yachts in 1985, the Trophy was offered by NASS for the first match which was held at the U.S. Naval Academy in the Luders yawls.
 Former USYRU Executive Director, John Bonds, who had been Commodore of NASS, was instrumental in the reformatting of the event and its coming under the custody of USYRU as a national championship.
-The Trophy is on display in the Robert Crown Center at the United States Naval Academy.

 Lloyd Phoenix Trophy